Abstract

 B

-Risk factors for perforated appendicitis in the acute care surgery era-minimizing the Patient's delayed presentation factor
+et al. Risk factors for perforated appendicitis in the acute care surgery era-minimizing the Patient's delayed presentation factor.

 J Surg Res